Explainer video pricing

-Video communications have grown increasingly popular over the last decade, with 2020 seeing YouTube continue to expand its reach – though TikTok is snapping at its heels, especially among younger users.
+Video communications have grown increasingly popular over the last decade, with 2024 seeing YouTube continue to expand its reach – though TikTok is snapping at its heels, especially among younger users.
 Video, quite clearly, is not going anywhere.
+But how much does an explainer video cost?

 Any business with an online presence needs to embrace the audio-visual revolution.
 This is why explainer videos are growing increasingly ubiquitous – and why your business should seriously consider investing in such a tool.